john-thuo1/Multilingual_SentimentAnalysis_Tool/README.md

 ## Acknowledgments

-- The Multilingual Sentiment Analysis Tool was built using the 'nlptown/bert-base-multilingual-uncased-sentiment' model from Hugging Face.
+- The Multilingual Sentiment Analysis Tool was built using the ***nlptown/bert-base-multilingual-uncased-sentiment*** model from Hugging Face.
-- We would like to thank the open-source community for their valuable contributions.

 ## Contact

-For any inquiries or feedback, please contact [yourname@example.com](mailto:yourname@example.com).
+For any inquiries or feedback, please contact [john](mailto:j.mwangi@alustudent.com).

-## Roadmap
+## Next Steps

 - Expand language support to include diverse African languages like Kiswahili.
 - Enhance the sentiment analysis model to handle nuanced sentiments and improve accuracy.